This Gochujang Pasta is creamy, spicy, and SO saucy! It's made with 8 ingredients and is ready in 20 minutes! Perfect for a weeknight dinner!

 - Toast the gochujang paste.
 Toasting the gochujang paste in oil or butter caramelizes it, and gives it a nutty flavor.
 This is an essential step to add flavor and sweetness to the sauce.

-- Fridge: Let leftovers cool to room temperature.
+- Fridge: Let leftover gochujang pasta cool to room temperature.
 Then, transfer it to an airtight container and store it in the fridge.
 If the pasta and the sauce are stored separately, they can last for up to 6 days.
 If they have been mixed, they will keep for 3-4 days.

 Nutrition